MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 For general guidelines for registering an app, see [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app.md).

 > [!NOTE]
 If you have trouble using the legacy SMTP setup to send email after you connect [!INCLUDE[prod_short](includes/prod_short.md)] to your app registration, it might be because SMTP AUTH is not enabled for your tenant.
-We recommend that you use the SMTP email connector instead because it supports modern authentication methods, such as OAuth.
+We recommend that you use the Microsoft 365 and Current User email connectors instead, because they use Microsoft Graph Mail APIs.
 However, if you must use the SMTP setup you can enable SMTP AUTH.
 For more information, see [Enable or disable authenticated client SMTP submission (SMTP AUTH) in Exchange Online](/exchange/clients-and-mobile-in-exchange-online/authenticated-client-smtp-submission#disable-smtp-auth-in-your-organization).

 ### Connect [!INCLUDE[prod_short](includes/prod_short.md)] to Your App Registration
 After you register your application in Azure portal, in [!INCLUDE[prod_short](includes/prod_short.md)], use the **Email Application AAD Registration** assisted setup guide to connect [!INCLUDE[prod_short](includes/prod_short.md)] to it.